vahidmohsseni/csc-user-guide/docs/data/sensitive-data/sd-desktop-login.md

 [SD Desktop Login page](https://sd-desktop.csc.fi)

 Before logging into SD Desktop for the first time:
-- you must create a CSC account
+- Create a CSC account
-- activate MFA Authentication
+- Activate MFA Authentication (two-step verification)
-- be part of some CSC project
+- Be a member or a manager of a CSC project

--
-All this happens in MyCSC-portal.
-Read more from [Start here](./sd-access.md#how-to-access-sd-connect-and-sd-desktop-for-storing-sharing-or-analyzing-sensitive-research-data).*
+All this happens in MyCSC portal.
+Read more from [Start here](./sd-access.md#how-to-access-sd-connect-and-sd-desktop-for-storing-sharing-or-analyzing-sensitive-research-data).

 ## Step by step